 What are the risks of AI?

 One of the biggest risks to the effective use of AI in the enterprise is worker mistrust.
 Many employees fear and distrust AI or remain unconvinced of its value in the workplace.

 Anxieties about job elimination are not unfounded, according to many studies.
 A report from the Brookings Institute, "Automation and Artificial Intelligence: How Machines Are Affecting People and Places," estimated that some 36 million jobs "face high exposure to automation" in the next decade.
 The jobs most vulnerable to elimination are in office administration, production, transportation and food preparation, but the study found that by 2030, virtually every occupation will be affected to some degree by AI-enabled automation.
-(Gartner has stated that in 2020, AI will be a net-positive job motivator, eliminating 1.8 million jobs while creating 2.3 million jobs.)
+(AI is also creating new jobs: According to Gartner, AI became a "net-positive job driver" in 2020, creating 500,000 more jobs than it eliminated; by 2025, the consultancy predicts AI will generate 2 million net new jobs.)

-Without worker trust, the benefits of AI will come to naught, Beena Ammanath, AI managing director at Deloitte Consulting LLP, told TechTarget in an article on the top AI risks businesses must confront when implementing the technology.
+Without worker trust, the benefits of AI will not be fully realized, Beena Ammanath, AI managing director at Deloitte Consulting LLP, told TechTarget in an article on the top AI risks businesses must confront when implementing the technology.

 "I've seen cases where the algorithm works perfectly, but the worker isn't trained or motivated to use it," Ammanath said.
 Consider the example of an AI system on a factory floor that determines when a manufacturing machine must be shut down for maintenance.

 "You can build the best AI solution -- it could be 99.998% accurate -- and it could be telling the factory worker to shut off the machine.
 But if the end user doesn't trust the machine, which isn't unusual, then that AI is a failure," Ammanath said.